 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably read up.
 R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly vital.
-Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly known as Freon*, and is referred to by the EPA as HCFC-22.
-In this blog, we’ll use the name R22.
-This refrigerant was introduced in the 1950s and became the main AC refrigerant in the residential heating and cooling industry.
+Most air conditioning units older than 10 years utilize an AC refrigerant called R22 that’s commonly known as Freon*, and is stated by the EPA as HCFC-22.
+In this article, we’ll use the name R22.
+This refrigerant was introduced in the 1950s and became the predominant AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

 Fast forward a few decades and the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not a great thing.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, initiated a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is recognized as one of the worst offenders.